 - include a condensed professional portfolio containing the evidence as listed of major innovation or development achieved over the previous five years

 - include evidence of peer review through crucial reflection and references

 Each section of the form must be completed.
 The statement in support of the application should address each of the criteria that the Assessment Panel considers.

 The names, addresses and positions of three referees must be supplied on the form.
-It is the applicant's responsibility to ensure that referees have the proforma and guidance, which can be downloaded here.
+It is the applicant's responsibility to ensure that referees have the guidance for referees to support RCM Fellow Application.

-- Once accredited as a Fellow you pay £5.00 per month in addition to your current membership fee
+- Once accredited as a Fellow you will pay £5.00 per month in addition to your current membership fee.

-- When the FRCM ceases to work as a midwife, they are eligible to become a retired member of the RCM and would still be eligible to use FRCM (at no additional cost)
+- When the FRCM ceases to work as a midwife, they are eligible to become a retired member of the RCM and would still be eligible to use FRCM (at no added cost).

 All Fellows must abide by their professional Code and the Fellows Code of Conduct and Practice, which means they must:

 - act within their professional Code

 - engage with RCM professional activities to promote the midwifery profession.